SoulRider/StrideOutlineRenderer/README.md

 - You could combine the RenderTextureSceneRenderer functionality into the OutlineRenderer

 ## Other Implementations
-- Check my profile, I will also release the non-bloom version with a conmbined Renderer (RenderTexture and SpriteBatcher).
+- Check my GitHub profile, I will also release the non-bloom version with a combined Renderer (RenderTexture and SpriteBatcher).